UBC-GEOB472-Spring2021/JiayuanGu-web/Jiayuan_Lab2/README.md

 Hello!
 This is my lab 2!
-It is a map on population density and Airbnb listings in Vancouver.
+The title of my map is Airbnb Listings in Vancouver.

 Link to the map:https://ubc-geob472-spring2021.github.io/JiayuanGu-web/Jiayuan_Lab2/Lab2(1).html